Viasat Business Satellite Internet Review

 *Data as of 6/26/2020.

-Viasat and HughesNet are the two main satellite internet providers used in rural areas, and both offer business plans.
+Viasat and Hughesnet are two of the main satellite internet providers used in rural areas, and both offer business plans.
 They may seem similar at first glance since they’re both satellite internet providers, but there are some key differences in their plan structures.

-Viasat Business internet service offers faster speeds and more data than HughesNet plans.
-Although more expensive, Viasat plans deliver more data for your dollar than HughesNet.
+Viasat Business internet service offers faster speeds and unlimited data, unlike Hughesnet plans.
+Although more expensive, Viasat plans deliver more data for your dollar than Hughesnet, which caps priority data at 200GB per month.

-Final verdict: Choose a Viasat Business unlimited plan for the fastest speeds
+Final verdict: Choose a Viasat Business unlimited plan for reliable connections in rural areas

-Satellite internet speeds are slower than many other connection types, but if satellite is the best option in your area, then we recommend you go with the fastest provider—Viasat.
+Satellite internet speeds are slower than many other connection types, but if satellite is the best option in your area, we recommend you go with the most flexible option: Viasat.

 Viasat Business Internet FAQ